Whether You’re 16 or 60, it’s the perfect time to start jogging

 Are treadmills good for over 60s?

-There’s several things that make treadmills a really good option to get into running, if you’re over sixty:
+There are several things that make treadmills a really good option to get into running if you’re over sixty:

 - They’re indoors – If you’re in the UK, for example, you might not always get the weather for an outdoor run.

-- Treadmills are kinder to joints – Running of any kind caries some impact along with all those health benefits.
+- Treadmills are kinder to joints – Running of any kind carries some impact along with all those health benefits.
 Treadmills have a cushioned, more bouncy surface than most outdoor surfaces.